-Download WCSSF Code of Conduct and complete.
+Download WCSSF Code of Conduct for Team Officials and complete.
 Then email to WCSSFSoccer@gmail.com.

-The WCSSF is an interclub competitive league designed to provide the Recreational Plus Player (ages 8–High School) a competitive experience, while focusing on equitable fair play and good sportsmanship while providing a venue for the players to have fun.
-To this end, the WCSSF believes that the following standards for our coaches are essential to our goals.
+The WCSSF is an interclub competitive league designed to provide the Select Soccer Player (9U – 19U/HS) a competitive experience, while focusing on equitable fair play and good sportsmanship while providing a venue for the players to have fun.
+To this end, the WCSSF believes that the following standards for our Team Officials (coach, assistant coach, team manager, etc) are essential to our goals.

 The WCSSF will not tolerate behavior which brings the WCSSF, your club, team, or game into disrepute.
-The WCSSF has high standards for the conduct of its coaches.
+The WCSSF has high standards for the conduct of its Team Officials.
 They must be the standard bearers of good sportsmanship, conduct and ethical behavior at all times.
-The WCSSF believes that the coach must set and maintain an example for all players and spectators to follow:
+The WCSSF believes that Team Officials must set and maintain an example for all players and spectators to follow:

 - The spirit of the game and its laws are non-negotiable.
-Coaches need to work hard to create success for the development of players and the team by following the rules and their intent.
+Team Officials need to work hard to create success for the development of players and the team by following the rules and their intent.

 - Respect towards game officials, opponents, and players are absolutely required.
-Coaches must expect to be treated with respect, honor, and dignity and must demonstrate the same at all times.
+Team Officials must expect to be treated with respect, honor, and dignity and must demonstrate the same at all times.

-- The conduct of the players is a reflection of the coach.
-The coach is expected to uphold high standards of sportsmanship for all players at all times and remember that the reputation of the organization and town is formed by the behavior of all its representatives.
+- The conduct of the players is a reflection of the Team Officials.
+The Team Officials are expected to uphold high standards of sportsmanship for all players at all times and remember that the reputation of the organization and town is formed by the behavior of all its representatives.

-- The use of profane language of any type is not allowed by players, spectators, coaching staff or team managers.
+- The use of profane language of any type is not allowed by players, spectators, Team Officials or staff.

 - Abuse of any kind is not permitted within our organization.
-This means we do not tolerate physical, sexual, emotional or verbal abuse or misconduct from our players, coaches, officials, volunteers, parents or spectators.
+This means we do not tolerate physical, sexual, emotional or verbal abuse or misconduct from our players, Team Officials, referee officials, volunteers, parents or spectators.

 - Emotional abuse or verbal abuse is also prohibited.
 These include, but are not limited to such forms of abuse as profanity, yelling, insulting, threatening, mocking, demeaning behavior, or making abusive statements in regard to a person’s race, gender, religion, nationality, ethnicity, sex or age.